ELENA-LANG/tutorials/VariadicArgument/README.md

 You may mix variadic and normal functions with the same name.

-Some times you have to pass your argument into another function.
+Sometimes you have to pass your argument into another function.
 A variadic argument will be automatically boxed into a normal array.
 But sometimes you would like to pass it into another varidic function.
 In this case the argument should be preceded with the same prefix **params**:

     printAndSum(string name, params object[] args)
     {